 How to save documents

-Whenever you create a new document in Word, you'll need to know how to save it in order to access and edit it later.
-Word allows you to save your documents in a number of ways.
+When you create a new document in Word, you'll need to know how to save it in order to access and edit it later.
+Word allows you to save your documents in several ways.

 To use the Save As command: